 Both intoxication and distraction are dangerous for driving driving.
-Either can cause fatal traffic accidents.
-Combining the two additionally increases the risk of crashes, according to research.
+Either can cause a fatal traffic crash.
+Combining the two further increases the risk of crashes, according to research.

-Study participants used a driving simulator.
-Their primary goal was to maintain a safe distance from the vehicle ahead of them.
+Study subjects used a driving simulator.
+Their primary goal was to keep a safe distance from the vehicle ahead of them.
 Their secondary goal was to keep a stable lane position.
-All participants engaged in distractions and half consumed alcohol to the point of legal intoxication (BAC of 0.08 g/dl).
+All subjects engaged in distractions and half consumed alcohol to a BAC of 0.08).